Program of Study

 Special Committee: As a member of the BBS Program, the Field of CBS requires three laboratory rotations during the first academic year.
 During this time, the Director of Graduate Studies serves as temporary Chair of your committee.

 By the end of the rotation period, you should have a Special Committee Chair.
-By the end of your third semester of registration, you should have a full Special Committee and the Special Committee Selection & Change Form should be filed with the CVM Office of Graduate Education and the Graduate School.
+By the end of your third semester of registration, you should have a full Special Committee.
+Please go online to student center to update your special committee members.

 The Graduate Field of Comparative Biomedical Sciences requires you to have four faculty on your Special Committee: